 The exhibition was on display from 29 October 2017 to 11 January 2018 at the Nieuwstraat library location of BplusC.
 Are you curious but did you miss the exhibition?
-The catalog is still on sale in our webshop.
+Please check our Repeats below.
+And of course, the catalog is still on sale in our webshop.

 Chinese in the spotlight